Education and/or Experience

 for performing a proper mold inspection, NAMRI requires all new members to pass the NAMRI exam, which is a national

-exam sponsored by NAMRI.
-There is no additional charge to take or re-take this exam.
+other accredited exam.
+There is no additional charge to take or re-take the NAMRI exam.

-Part of NAMRI's mission is to provide professional development for its members.
-NAMRI will assist members in accessing
+Part of NAMRI's mission is to promote professional development for its members.
+NAMRI members agree to complete

-than other mold organizations, many of which operate for profit and exist to sell private trainer certifications.
+are considerably less than other organizations, many of which operate for profit and exist to sell private trainer

 *Accredited mold education refers to courses or classes taken from a mold training school that has a verified location

 and classroom that can be inspected; is authorized or licensed by its state post-secondary education governing

 body; is insured and bonded; has been in continuous operation for at least the previous 10 years; is an accredited